happydasch/btplotting/README.md

 # btplotting

-Library to add extended plotting capabilities to `backtrader` (<https://www.backtrader.com/>).
+Library to add extended plotting capabilities to `backtrader` (<https://www.backtrader.com/>) using bokeh.

 btplotting is a fork based on the awesome `backtrader_plotting` (<https://github.com/verybadsoldier/backtrader_plotting>)

-Since most of the inner workings are updated this fork may not work correctly for you.
+Since most of the inner workings are changed, this fork may not work correctly for you.
 Please use `backtrader_plotting` instead.

-**This fork has some changes compared to backtrader_plotting:**
+**What is different:**

+Basic:

 * No need for custom backtrader
 * Different naming / structure
+* Different data generation which allows to generate data for different data sources.
+This is useful when replaying or resampling data, for example to remove gaps.
+* Support for replay data
+* Every figure has its own ColumnDataSource, so the live client can patch without having issues with nan values, every figure is updated individually
+* Display of plots looks more like backtrader plotting (order, heights, etc.)

+Plotting:

+* Datas, Indicators, Observer and Volume have own aspect ratios
+* Only one axis for volume will be added when using multiple data sources on one figure
+* Volume axis position is configureable

+Tabs:

+* Default tabs can be completely removed
+* New log panel to also include logging information
+* Can be extended with custom tabs (for example order execution with live client, custom analysis, etc.)

+Live plotting:

+* Navigation in live client (Pause, Backward, Forward)
 * Live plotting is done using an analyzer
-* Navigation in live client (Pausing, Backward, Forward)
-* Log panel to also include logging information
-* Different data generation which allows to generate data for different datadomains.
-This is useful when replaying data, to remove gaps when using multiple data sources.
-* Every figure has its own ColumnDataSource, so the live client can patch without having issues with nan values
-* Can be extended with custom tabs (for example order execution with live client, custom analysis, etc.)
+* Live plotting data update works in a single thread and is done by a DataHandler

 ## Features